AgentGA: Evolving Code Solutions in Agent-Seed Space: Introduction

 This leaves a specific gap: to the best of our knowledge, prior work does not combine population-based evolution with autonomous workspace agents while treating the initial state of each fresh run as the optimization object.
-We instead optimize the \emph{agent seed} that launches a run: task instructions, execution context, and optional parent archives made available in the workspace.
-The seed-to-solution map is stochastic because the same seed can induce different trajectories, although any concrete artifact produced by a run can then be replayed deterministically by the evaluation harness. \method{} addresses this gap by evolving seeds for fresh autonomous runs and transferring knowledge through curated parent archives rather than through one persistent mutable workspace.
-Each generation resets conversational context while preserving reusable artifacts in the workspace.
+We close that gap with \method{}, which evolves \emph{agent seeds} for fresh autonomous runs and transfers knowledge through curated parent archives rather than a single persistent workspace.
 The genetic algorithm decides what a child starts with; the child agent decides whether and how to use it.
-This leads to our central question: can we evolve the initial state that launches autonomous agent runs, rather than only the artifacts they emit?